wptrainingteam/learn-wp-content/tutorials/wp-rest-api-02-interacting.md

 </div>
 ```

-Then, as before, set up the click event listener for the button, as well as the functon to handle the deletion:
+Then, as before, set up the click event listener for the button, as well as the function to handle the deletion:

 ```js
 const deletePostButton = document.getElementById( 'wp-learn-delete-post' );